A Day in the Life: The Schedule of a Freelance Nurse Writer

 I use a calendar app to set my availability for client meetings, starting a new writing project, discussing progress, or wrapping up the campaign.
 These calls are crucial to writing in the client’s tone and aligning with their vision.
 My clients include large health systems, nursing test prep companies, post-secondary education institutions, and digital health firms.

 After lunch, I research and outline upcoming articles.
 I take a break to pick up my children and start homework.
-After dinner, I recheck my email and do a few hours of medical editing or consulting.
+After dinner, I check my email and spend a few hours on medical editing or consulting.

 Final Thoughts